-Remember also to notify any income abroad to the tax authorities in your home country.
+Remember to notify any income abroad to the tax authorities in your home country too.
 The tax authorities in your home country can advise you on questions about submitting a tax return if you are moving.

-The Nordic tax portal Nordisk eTax also contains useful information on taxation in the various Nordic countries in all five countries’ languages plus English.
-The portal takes account of different removal situations and there is information specifically for students, employees and pensioners as well as for individuals with assets in another Nordic country.
-In the FAQ section you can also put your own questions to experts in the tax administrations of the Nordic countries.
+The Nordic tax portal Nordisk eTax also contains useful information on taxation in the various Nordic countries in all five countries’ languages.
+The portal takes account of different removal situations and there is information specifically for students, employees and pensioners as well as those with assets in another Nordic country.

 You can find information on types of housing, looking for a home and housing allowance on the page Housing in Finland.